jphilipstevens/predators-hellspawn-hunters-redux/ACCUMULATOR_IMPLEMENTATION_SUMMARY.md

 **END OF IMPLEMENTATION SUMMARY**

-**Status:** Ready for testing!
+**Current Status:** Functional with known auto-switch issue.
 Press 8 to equip the Accumulator and start charging energy.
+Manually switch weapons when charge is complete (completion sound will play).